How to remove bias from your AI-generated content

 As a result, everything we create is biased as well.
 Artificial intelligence tools are no exception.
 While regular feedback helps to improve existing and future tools, users still need to be aware of possible biases when creating AI-generated content.

 It’s for good reason that there is more and more attention on gender parity, with the technology field trying to accelerate change.
 Breaking the bias in AI is important because not all users are aware of bias in their generated output.
-Even in us as humans, norms and biases are so internalized that we often reinforce them without realizing we do.
+Even in us as humans, norms and biases are so internalised that we often reinforce them without realising we do.
 For example, when we address someone with the wrong pronouns, or when we imagine a man when thinking of a doctor.